myobie/nathanherald.com/content/writing/going-public/index.md

 [deploy-now]: https://github.com/myobie/deploy-now

-**The biggest problem I had creating a GitHub Action is there is no local runner I know of to test the workflow on my computer.** Sure, there is a [small test example][], but it leaves **a lot** to be desired.
+**The biggest problem I had creating a GitHub Action is there is no local dev environment I know of to test the workflow on my computer.** Sure, there is a [small test example][], but it leaves **a lot** to be desired.

 [small test example]: https://github.com/actions/javascript-action/blob/c4da6cbeb333147c98df489667fb8849e97d7dd3/index.test.js#L19

-It's also super undocumented: like how are arguments passed into your action?
+It's also sometimes lacking documentation: like how are arguments passed into your action?
 It turns out any "inputs" are passed in as ENV vars that begin with `INPUT_` like `INPUT_TOKEN` would be passed in for a step that has `with:` followed by `token: abc`.

 The [javascript toolkit reads in these variables for you][core input], so I decided that I was going to write everything in javascript because there might be other undocumented things I don't know about that [the toolkit][] is magically taking care of.